-OLIVE: Mum's friend came over to stay in our house one time and she painted watercolour cards, and I decided I wanted to paint watercolour cards too, and decided I wanted to sell them.
+OLIVE: My mum's friend came over to stay in our house one time and she painted water colour cards, and then I started painting them and then decided I wanted to sell them.

 But it's taken a lot of hard work.
 Teal's been putting in the hard yards for about two years now, turning horse nuggets into gold.